TrustTheVote-Project/VTP-web-client/docs/ProjectPlan.md

  - basically html wraps console output
  - each digest number is a link to its contest-cvr.html page
  - the 'vote NNN' is a link to the tally-contest.html page for this specific contest
- - status:
+ - status: milestone 2 ✅

 6. tally-election.html
  - handles the output of tallying a contest
  - basically wraps console output
- - support buttons to re-run the tally with different levels of verbosity (perhaps one button for each)
+ - support buttons to re-run the tally with different levels of verbosity; TBD in milestone 4
- - status:
+ - status: milestone 2 ✅